 “Good choice, best rings in Nevada, I got the hips to prove it.”

 I laugh, she’s nice, sense of humor, and she’s about as wide as she is tall.

 In under ten, she’s banging down plates, “ketchup, mustard and mayo in the bottles, any hot sauce?”

 “Tabasco, habanero if you have it, regular if not.”

 “Man after my own heart, bit of heat makes it sweet.”

 I laugh again, big girl knows how to milk a tip, I admire that.

-Food comes like it’s pictured on the menu, burger is a half pound, additives on the side, fat stack of rings.
+Food looks like it’s pictured on the menu, burger is a half pound, additives on the side, fat stack of rings.

-I dip a ring in ketchup and bite, “You guys needs to try on these rings, crispy batter, fat round of onion inside.
+I dip a ring in ketchup and bite, “You guys need to try on these, crispy batter, fat round of onion inside.
 Onion rings are something I don’t want to take on at home.”